mloleary-0/bac-hybrid-assembly-pipeline/README.md

 \
 In short, this pipeline will:

 1) Run basic QC on your input reads, but will not process them (i.e., it will tell you if your reads are poor quality but will not do anything about it).
+This includes running the modified read_info_histograms.py found with Filtlong (https://github.com/rrwick/Filtlong).
-2) Run a flye 2.9 assembly
+2) Run an assembly with [flye](https://github.com/fenderglass/Flye)
 3) Polish with Medaka and Polypolish
 4) Attempt to rotate molecules with Circlator fixstart (it will not run other circlator programs)
 5) Do a final polish round with Polypolish (principally to make sure the contig ends were appropriately polished)